shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/explore-an-existing-subgraph.md

 Note that the development build is not optimized.
 To create a production build, use yarn build.
 ```

 Then, you are able to see your project at http://localhost:3000 by default.

 # Create Query Client

-Create `QueryClients.js` under `src` folder.
-Add following script to configure a query client to interact with [HOPR Subgraph Mainnet](https://thegraph.com/legacy-explorer/subgraph/minatofund/hopr-subgraph-mainnet).
-You need this client to send GraphQL query to the subgraph endpoint.
+Create a new file called `QueryClients.js` under the `src` folder.
+Add the following script to configure a query client to interact with [HOPR Subgraph Mainnet](https://thegraph.com/legacy-explorer/subgraph/minatofund/hopr-subgraph-mainnet).
+You need this client to send GraphQL queries to the subgraph endpoint.

 ```javascript
 import { ApolloClient, InMemoryCache, gql } from '@apollo/client'